Mailaender/MonoDevelop.StyleCop/README.md

 Usage
 -----

-After the installation you can find menu entries under Tools, by right clicking on a file, project, solution in Projectpad, by right clicking in an opened document or it's document tabulator.
+After the installation you can find menu entries under Tools, by right clicking on a file, folder, project, solution in Projectpad, by right clicking in an opened document or it's document tabulator.

 By right clicking on a project you can also open the StyleCop settings editor to enable/disable StyleCop rules and so on.

+The StyleCop entries only show up if the file, folder, project or solution are known by StyleCop!